 - The backup power source should be inspected.
 It should be determined that you have a backup power source and that it’s working properly.

 - The professional inspector will check the alarm.
 Not every sump pump has an alarm that goes off when it’s activated, but many do so that the homeowner will be alerted to water buildup in the pit.

 - The removable cover will be inspected.
 The cover helps prevent water from evaporating into the basement, so it’s important that it fits properly.

 The final thing to check is the discharge location.
 An experienced professional will be able to tell you if the sump pump is discharging in the wrong location.
 The discharge location needs to be at least 20 feet away from your house, and should not drain into the public sewer system, your septic system, or neighboring properties.

 I think my Sump Pump is Failing.
 What Can I Do?

 A few things you can do would be to first listen for any unusual noises when the motor is running.
 If all sounds okay check the operation of the float to make sure it is not restricted.
 If the float is working properly clean out the air hole in the discharge line.
 You can clean your sump pump by disconnecting the sump pump from the discharge pipe after turning off your sump pump then cover the pump with plastic to prevent spills and carry it outside.
 Once outside use your garden hose to rinse off the dirt on the surface of the pump and use the plastic scraper to clean out stuck debris.
 If you find that you are not comfortable to attempt these tests on your own or would rather have professional plumber come to your home or business to inspect your unit, Allegiance Service Group has experienced and licensed plumbers on staff in Chicago who specialize in sump pump repair and can diagnose and repair your sump pump problems.
-Call us today to learn more about our plumbing services and schedule annual maintenance or repairs to your homes Sump Pump, (224) 778- 9165.
+Call us today to schedule annual maintenance or repairs to your home’s sump pump, (224) 778- 9165.